NeuroNexa/test/rl_sar/README.md

 The script configures `cmake_build/` and compiles all required libraries and executables for the Titati robot.
 Use `./build.sh -c` to remove the build directory and force a clean reconfigure.
 Run `./build.sh -h` to see the available maintenance options.

-When ROS 2 is available (Titati ships with Humble on both Jetsons), build the auxiliary packages that provide the system interfaces and CAN router node:
+When ROS 2 is available (Titati ships with Humble on both Jetsons), build the auxiliary packages that provide the system interfaces and CAN router node (run this on every Jetson that will launch the ROS router):

 ```bash
 source /opt/ros/humble/setup.bash